George Cecil Ives: The Ives papers

 At his death in 1950, George Ives left a large archive covering his life and work between 1874 and 1949.
 The papers were bought in 1977 by the Harry Ransom Research Center at the University of Texas at Austin.
 They have been divided into four sections as follows:

 I. Correspondence, 1874–1936

 This section contains invitations and letters regarding Ives' writings and lectures on prison reform, sodomy, the British Society for the Study of Sex Psychology, and other topics.
-Ives' correspondents include Adolf Brand, Oscar Browning, Edward Carpenter, Havelock Ellis, Norman Gale, Augustus Hare, Ernest Jones, Cesare Lombroso, Charlotte Maria North, Reggie Turner and Edward Westermarck.
+Ives' correspondents include Adolf Brand, Oscar Browning, Edward Carpenter, Havelock Ellis, Norman Gale, Augustus Hare, Ernest Jones, Cesare Lombroso, Charlotte Maria North, Reggie Turner and Edvard Westermarck.

 II.
 Works, 1897–1937

 This section groups examples of Ives' published works, lectures, notes and samples of verse, both as typescripts and holographs.
 The topics represented include: prison reform, crime and punishment, historical views of sexuality, religion.

 III.
 Diaries, 1886–1949

 The bulk of the material consists of 122 volumes of diaries kept by Ives from the age of nineteen until about six months before his death at age eighty-two.
 Most of the diaries have daily entries for the period from 20 December 1886 to 16 November 1949.
 The view Ives provides in his diary of the life of an upper-middle class English homosexual from the end of the nineteenth century to the mid-twentieth century is of particular interest for understanding the homosexual movement in England during this time.
 The content varies from descriptive impressions of social events to detailed examinations of his friends and acquaintances, analyses of the treatment of criminals, and the workings of prisons.
 From volume thirteen on, Ives indexed his diaries, and he often used them when he was preparing for a lecture or other writings.